N1GHT-F4LL/gzctf-notification/README.md

 1. Update the `NotificationFormatter` class in `notification_formatter.py`
 2. Add new colors and emojis to the mapping dictionaries
 3. Implement formatting logic in the appropriate methods

-### Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License